Summer School: Global Health and Medical Studies

 Level: 5

-• Basics of Medical Imaging with hands-on MRI - NOT RUNNING FOR 2023
+• Fundamentals of Medical Imaging with hands-on MRI

 Medical Imaging is an umbrella term encompassing different techniques that depict the human body in order to diagnose and monitor medical conditions.
 Medical imaging plays a central role in medicine and global healthcare and has become indispensable in assessing and documenting the course of a wide range of diseases and response to treatment.
 Furthermore, medical imaging provides scientists with the tools necessary to develop, test, and track novel treatments for diseases such as cancer, dementias, cardiovascular and cerebrovascular diseases.